Gyalshing District, Sikkim

 Population of Gyalshing District

-As per the Census 2011, Gyalshing District has a total population of 1,36,435 people, consisting of 70,238 males and 66,197 females.
-There are 28,023 households in the district with an average population density of 117 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Gyalshing District had a population of 1,36,435 people living in 28,023 households.
+The population comprised 70,238 males and 66,197 females, with an average population density of 117 people per km².
+The table below provides a rural-urban comparison of these statistics.

 |---|---|---|---|